A Possible Solution For Clients Who Don’t Have Deep Pockets

 Conclusion: Negotiate your way to success

-An OIC is a good solution for a taxpayer who wants to satisfy his liabilities to New York State, but has few assets and little income.
-Not all Offers are accepted, but if you work with the State to comply with their requests, and to negotiate an Offer amount which is agreeable to all sides, you may be able to achieve a successful outcome for your client.
+An OIC is a good solution for a taxpayer who wants to satisfy his liabilities to New York State but has few assets and little income.
+Not all Offers are accepted, but if you work with the State to comply with their requests, and to negotiate an Offer amount that is agreeable to all sides, you may be able to achieve a successful outcome for your client.

 1) Not all officers of companies are “responsible persons” in the eyes of the law.
 The determination rests on the facts and circumstances of each case.
 See “New Law Affects Responsible Officers”, written by this office, NYSSCPA, Nassau Chapter Newsletter, Nov.
 1998.
 For copies, contact our office.

-2) If he has substantial assets and thus is not a good candidate for an Offer in Compromise, he may still be able to have penalties abated for reasonable cause, or be able to enter into an Installment Payment Agreement.
+2) If he has substantial assets and thus is not a good candidate for an Offer in Compromise, he may still be able to have penalties abated for reasonable cause or be able to enter into an Installment Payment Agreement.